SHARITHA2002/JavaDSA/Recursions.md

         - Normally we can use the loops to itearte the numbers,but the condition without using loops.
         - But three things remain same [intialization,condition,increment]
         - Here comes recusrion in play,just pass the intialized count & number to the function
-        - Inside the function call the function itself until count becomes greater than n
+        - Inside the function call the function itself until count becomes less than n & when condition not matches,return array.
         - And incement the count value while calling itself.

       - Code 👩‍💻: